ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

   this distinction is important to highlight since some of the similar protocols and APIs (notably WebSocket {{?RFC6455}}) use messages as a core abstraction.

-Transport property:

-: A transport property is a specific behavior that may or may not be exhibited by a WebTransport protocol.
-Some of those are inherent for all instances of a given transport protocol (TCP-based transport cannot support unreliable delivery), while others can vary even within the same protocol (QUIC connections may or may not support connection migration).

 Server:

 : A WebTransport server is an application that accepts incoming WebTransport